sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="updateUserMetadata"></a>
 # **updateUserMetadata**
-> InlineResponse20060 updateUserMetadata(userId, apiToken, updateUserMetadataData)
+> UpdateUserMetadataResponse updateUserMetadata(userId, apiToken, updateUserMetadataData)

 Update a user metadata - When updating existing items of a user metadata by their keys or adding new items to the metadata